johnwalters/TallyStick/docs/PRODUCT_SPEC.md

 - Amazon payout/clearing auto-matching.
 - Duplicate-detection or automatic de-duplication behavior beyond manual review and exclusion.
 - Invoices, bills, accounts payable, payroll, or sales-tax filing.
-- Full double-entry financial statements beyond the behavior required for transfers, balances, and a defensible P/L.
+- A Statement of Cash Flows, general-journal workspace, closing-entry workflow, or other financial statements beyond the implemented P/L and Balance Sheet.
 - Automatic Schedule C mapping, recategorization, or tax filing.
 - In-app chart-of-accounts maintenance beyond import/export and use of active entries.
 - Multiple companies, multiple users, cloud sync, or collaboration.